You need a goods vehicle operator’s licence if your business uses goods vehicles above a certain weight.

-You don’t need an operator’s licence if your trailer’s unladen weight is less than 1,020 kg and you only carry your own goods.
+You do not need an operator’s licence if your trailer’s unladen weight is less than 1,020 kg and you only carry your own goods.

 Vehicles carrying goods for hire or reward in Europe

-You’ll need a standard licence if you’re carrying other people’s goods for hire or reward (such as working as a courier or freight transport business) and the vehicle and trailer combination exceeds the weight limits above for a single vehicle.
+You’ll need a standard international licence if you’re carrying other people’s goods for hire or reward (such as working as a courier or freight transport business) in Europe when using: